roopkumard19/SDN/README.md

-# This is my SDN programming training
+# These are my SDN python applications using OpenDaylight Controller